 The Human Flourishing Program

-Founded in 2016 and housed in Harvard University’s Institute for Quantitative Social Science, the Program on Integrative Knowledge and Human Flourishing (PIK) publishes interdisciplinary research and sponsors courses, seminars, and conferences at Harvard University.
-Recently, PIK joined with Aetna Insurance to conduct a five-year, $2.5 million study of human health and flourishing.
+Founded in 2016 and housed in Harvard University’s Institute for Quantitative Social Science, the Human Flourishing Program publishes interdisciplinary research and sponsors courses, seminars, and conferences at Harvard University.
+Recently, the Program joined with Aetna Insurance to conduct a five-year, $2.5 million study of human health and flourishing.

-Tyler VanderWeele, Loeb Professor of Epidemiology at Harvard, is PIK’s founder and director.
+Tyler VanderWeele, Loeb Professor of Epidemiology at Harvard, is the Program’s founder and director.
 He received the 2017 Presidents’ Award from the Committee of Presidents of Statistical Societies, and his recent publications include “On the Promotion of Human Flourishing” in Proceedings of the National Academy of Sciences and “Health and Spirituality” in the Journal of the American Medical Association.

 The Abigail Adams Institute

 Founded in 2014, the Abigail Adams Institute is committed to building intellectual community and cultivating scholarly habits within the Harvard community.
 We provide a range of programming including reading and discussion groups, weekend and summer seminars, workshops, lectures, and conversations with faculty.
 Our main intellectual initiatives are designed to foster and promote humanistic learning across disciplines and schools.
 These include our flagship reading group How Should We Live, the year-long Medical Humanities Fellowship, annual Humanism in Business and Management conference, biweekly Fridays with Faculty table talks, weekly lunch Workshops for faculty and graduate students, and much more.
 The name of the Institute honors the Massachusetts native Abigail Adams, whose wise counsel shaped the early development of the American nation.

 Johns Hopkins Medicine